Stayross/first-repository/README.md

 Here you can find some projects from my Bachelor and Master.
-Feel free to use any proggram you want.
+Feel free to use code.